Generalized Euler-Maclaurin formula and Signatures: Introduction

 Unfortunately, in the full generality of Theorem \ref{main_thm_1}, considering such sums does not necessarily imply a simplification of \eqref{eq:EML_main_formula}.
-For the standard trapezoid Riemann sums, one has a classical simplification due to the fact that $B_1^{+}=-B_1^{-}$. \end{remark} \begin{remark} In case the underlying process $X$ is not rectifiable but it has finite $p$-variation when $1\leq p<2$ all the constructions related to the existence of an integration by part formula the existence of the sawtooth signature extend word by word to the context of Young integration \cite{Young1936}.
-In this context, however the remainder \eqref{eq:rem_EML} cannot be controlled as a usual integral but it requires the Young Maximal inequality the natural scale involves $p$-variation norm, where the optimisation procedure in Proposition \ref{prop_optimisation_P} cannot be applied. \end{remark}
+For the standard trapezoid Riemann sums, one has a classical simplification due to the fact that $B_1^{+}=-B_1^{-}$. \end{remark}

+\begin{remark} Although formulated using stochastic processes, our result is essentially deterministic because it uses only trajectorial properties of the underlying process $X$ from which we compute an average in Theorem \ref{prop_optimisation_P}.
+If the underlying process $X$ is not rectifiable but it has continuous trajectories with finite $p$-variation with $1\leq p<2$, all the constructions related to the existence of integration by part formula and the existence of the sawtooth signature literally extend to the context of Young integration \cite{Young1936}.
+However, the optimisation procedure in Theorem \ref{prop_optimisation_P} cannot be applied and the remainder term \eqref{eq:rem_EML} appearing in this context cannot be controlled using H\"older inequality but using instead Young's maximal inequality. \end{remark}